 Bring your wedge game.
 Getting up and down around Nicklaus green complexes is never easy.
-He typically builds greens so that they have different levels and tears to them.
-If you hit the green and have to putt from one tear to the next, good luck.
+He typically builds greens so that they have different levels.
+If you hit the green and have to putt from one tier to the next, good luck.
 Even worse is missing the green and having to pitch or chip from across levels.
 Short siding your misses will likely leave you marking a bogey or worse on your card as well.

 The above photo shows you about 80% of the 7th hole.
 It’s 440 yards from the back tee and plays into the wind and up hill.
 Unless you’re a freak that likely means you’re not hitting a scoring club into this green.
 The deep bunker you see in front of the pin is a common miss for the golfer’s 2nd shot here.
 I might have given you the impression that I don’t like the course and many of you might be thinking that means I had a bad round here.
 On the contrary.
 I played fine considering the chilly conditions and wind and won a bit of money mostly due to the extremely difficult 7th hole.